 5. Comme on fait son lit, on se couche

 As popular in English as in French, this adage translates to, “As you make your bed, you must lie,” or, as my mother would shout, “You made your bed, now lie in it!”
 Like its biblical cousin, “You reap what you sow,” these words warn that you suffer the consequences of your actions.

-Though the origins of this phrase is unclear, one resource, expressio.fr, suggests it’s a combination of the letter—as in the letter of the law or taking something at face value—and making a bed.
+Though the origins of this phrase are unclear, one resource, expressio.fr, suggests it’s a combination of the letter---as in the letter of the law or taking something at face value---and making a bed.
 If you make a bed poorly, say, with tangled sheets that may strangle you in your sleep, you’ll have a bad night’s sleep.
 Or in the case of a flower bed, scrawny seedlings.

 On the positive side, the opposite is also true—make a good bed and sleep soundly!

 Finally, Pauvreté n’est pas vice or On ne peut pas reprocher à quelqu’un sa pauvreté comme un vice, means you can’t blame someone for being poor---because poverty isn’t a vice!

 Unfortunately, throughout history and even today, the poor have suffered more than poverty.
 But the poor have had their famous defenders who made this saying popular by their words or deeds:

 - Voltaire, in his 17th-century play, the Prodigal Son, compares poverty to “disease” that disfigures, only worse.
 The disfigurement, he criticizes, comes from those who blame the poor as somehow responsible for their condition.

 - However, centuries before, Alexander the Great, was not ashamed to counsel poverty-stricken Diogenes.
 He even chose Abdalonymus, who fell from royalty into poverty, to succeed the throne of Sidon in 333 BC after the battle of Issus.
 Alexander thought no less of the poor for being poor.